Job and wage growth: Strong growth in middle-wage jobs and rising wages for low-wage workers are hallmarks of inclusive growth.

 Strategy in Action

 Emerald Cities Collaborative creates jobs and builds resilience.
-The Emerald Cities Collaborative is a network of unions, businesses, advocacy organizations, and local partners that are working to create jobs while making the environment more sustainable through large-scale building retrofit projects.
-Retrofits are the fastest, most cost-effective way to reduce greenhouse gas emissions, as well as create good, high-road jobs.
-Retrofitting just 40 percent of the building stock would create 625,000 jobs.
-Currently, five cities have Emerald Cities initiatives underway.
+ECC is a national network of unions, businesses, advocacy organizations, and local partners that are working to create jobs while making the environment more sustainable through large-scale building retrofit projects.
+Retrofits are the fastest, most cost-effective way to reduce greenhouse gas emissions, while also creating good, high-road jobs.
+Currently, five regions (Portland, Seattle, the Bay Area, Los Angeles, and New England) have Emerald Cities initiatives underway.
 Emerald Cities is also partnering with community colleges to retrofit buildings, train future workers, and connect local residents to the jobs created through targeted hiring strategies.
+To date, 80 percent of ECC projects pay union or prevailing wages for their workers.
 Read more.

 Related Indicators